-1. Use camera aperture to control of the depth of field: wide open – shallow depth, stopped down – for sharpness.
+1. Use camera aperture to control the depth of field: wide open – shallow depth stopped down – for sharpness.

-2. Use wide angle lens to fit large objects in the frame.
+2. Use a wide-angle lens to fit large objects in the frame.

 3. Pay attention to and capture interesting details.

 4. For perfect photos remember to check the lens for condensation or dust.